Excelsoft Tech IPO shares to make stock market debut today; check GMP before D st debut - BusinessToday

-Shares of Excelsoft Technologies are set to make their Dalal Street debut on Wednesday, November 26 and the SaaS-based learning and assessment player is likely to deliver a mild listing pop to the investors, considering its latest grey market premium (GMP) ahead of listing.
+Shares of Excelsoft Technologies made a strong Dalal Street debut on Wednesday, November 26 as the SaaS-based learning and assessment player kicked-off its maiden trading session at Rs 135 on both NSE and BSE, a premium of 12.50 per cent over its issue price of Rs 120 apiece.

+As of the listing price of Excelsoft Technologies, retail investors made a profit of Rs 1,875 on their lot of 125 equity shares.
+Similarly, HNI investors, who received 14 lots consisting of 1,750 equity shares made a profit of Rs 26,250 on their investment.

+The listing of Excelsoft Technologies has been on the expected line.
+Ahead of its debut, shares of Excelsoft Technologies was commanding a grey market premium (GMP) of Rs 7-8 apeice in the unofficial market, suggesting a listing pop of 6-7 per cent for the investors.
+The GMP stood around Rs 14-16 during the bidding period.

 The IPO of Excelsoft Technologies was open for subscription between November 19 and November 21.
 It had offered its shares in the price band of Rs 114-120 per share with a lot size of 125 shares.
 The company raised a total of Rs 500 crore from its IPO, which included a fresh share sale of Rs 180 crore and an offer-for-sale (OFS) of up to 2,66,66,666 equity shares worth Rs 320 crore.